bytesunite/li-git-essential-training/ch3-install-and-configure-git.md

 If you go the the Git website and notice your version is outdated you can type `sudo apt-get install git` in your terminal.
 Just like Windows, go to the [Git website](https://git-scm.com) Then click on downloads and instructions are provided to install Git for the different Linux distrubutions.
 For example Ubuntu uses `sudo apt-get install git`.

+## Install Git on macOS
+Git may already be installed on your mac.
+Open a terminal and type `git --version`.
+If it is not installed you can go to the [Git website](https://git-scm.com) to find instructions.
+There are a couple options and the more popular choice is using Homebrew with `brew install git`.
+However you must have Homebrew installed first.
+This is also how you update git if it is outdated.